 - The safety message is demonstrated in everything that they do.
 Safety is not an add-on or a siloed process, it is the first order of business and influences all decisions.

 - Safety leaders are on the shop floor.
 Safety managers, advisers, and supervisors are present in the field on a regular basis.
-They support safety systems and procedures by following the safety guidelines and modeling desired behaviors to lead by example.
+They support safety systems and procedures by following the safety guidelines and modelling desired behaviours to lead by example.

 - Safety is instilled into the climate and culture of the organisation.
 The message that people are the most important and keeping them safe is the organisation’s top priority.